 Q & A with Eating Disorder Specialist Sari Fine Shepphird: Part 2

-In the second half of our interview, Sari Fine Shepphird, Ph.D, clinical psychologist and author of 100 Questions & Answers about Anorexia Nervosa, offers important information about eating disorders and their treatment.
+In the second half of our interview (check out part 1 of the interview here), Sari Fine Shepphird, Ph.D, clinical psychologist and author of 100 Questions & Answers about Anorexia Nervosa, offers important information about eating disorders and their treatment.
 For more information about Shepphird and her book, please visit her website.

 Q: Can you talk about the warning signs for eating disorders?